jpsca/jx/docs/content/from-jinjax.md

 #### Relative Imports: Even Better

-jx also supports **relative imports**, which JinjaX doesn't have at all.
+Jx also supports **relative imports**, which JinjaX doesn't have at all.
 This is a game-changer for component organization:

 ```html+jinja
 {# components/user/profile-card.jinja #}